veertuinc/anka-docs/anka-build-cloud/Release Notes/_index.md

 1.28.0 had a significant change you should be aware of to prevent problems.
 Please read over [the ETCD Compaction and Defragmentation documentation to understand what has changed]({{< relref "anka-build-cloud/getting-started/setup-controller-and-registry.md#etcd-compaction-and-defragmentation" >}}).
 {{< /hint >}}

-- **Bug Fix:** VNC urls from the Controller Instances page now show the password properly in Anka 3.
+- **Bug Fix:** Anka 3 users: VNC urls from the Controller Instances page now show the password properly.
+The URL is also not visible at all if there is no forwarded guest 5900 port for the VM template.
 - **Bug Fix:** Incorrect CPU displayed in dashboard and calculation of default value for --vcpu-override on arm machines.
 - **Bug Fix:** Panic on `ankacluster join` when registry URL in the controller is not configured.
 - **Bug Fix:** Anka cloud agent calculates ram incorrectly when doing resource check.